mhnazeri/VANP/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-The official implementation of "VANP: A Self-Supervised Vision-Action Model for Visual Navigation Pre-Training".
+The official PyTorch implementation of "Learning Where to See for Navigation: A Self-Supervised Vision-Action Pre-Training Approach".

 ## Installation
 Main libraries: